 Compliance With Executive Order 12866

-The Office of Management and Budget (OMB) has exempted this rule from the requirements of section 3 of Executive Order 12866.
+The Office of Management and Budget (OMB) has exempted this rule from the requirements of Executive Order 12866.

 Compliance With Executive Order 13045